siw-engineering/openai_ros2/README.md

 The python debugger will simply not work when launching other processes as part of the python script, and so we try to make the environment 1 process for now.
 Definitely needs to be changed in the future, not sure when.

-3. There is currently a bug where the controllers and the robot plugins do not discover each other quickly enough.
-This causes the robot to seem like it is not controlled when it is spawned.
-You might need to wait for some time before they discover each other and the robot move into a fixed position.
-This bug is partially beyond our control as some of it has to do with the discovery mechanism of the ROS publisher/subscribers.

 ## 4. Create your own agents!